 Don’t leave your followers guessing.
 Take advantage of captions.
 Use them to add context to your posts and to tell your brand’s story.
 You can also leverage relevant hashtags and when location matters, geotags, as seen below.

 14. Use relevant hashtags on Instagram.

 We touched on this with Twitter, but it’s worth mentioning again.
 Instagram allows up to 30 hashtags per post, so it’s easy to go overboard.
 Focus on relevant hashtags for a better response.

 15. Have fun with Snapchat.

 Since Snapchat allows only up to 10 seconds for photos and videos to be seen by your followers, it’s okay to have a more lighthearted and fun approach.
 It’s commonly used to go behind the scenes or give an insider’s view of a brand.

 And if you want to share more content, you can always use the Stories feature.
 This lets you add Snaps together to form a narrative that lasts for 24 hours.

 And with that — tweet, post and be merry!
-We hope these 15 rules of social media etiquette will help you make more meaningful social connections this year.
+We hope these 15 tips for social media etiquette will help you make more meaningful social connections this year.
 But remember, if you need any help, we’re always here to automate the process.